codelibs/fess-docs/en/11.2/admin/badword-guide.rst

 Display Configurations
 ----------------------

-Select Crawler > Bad Word in the left menu to display a list page of Bad Word Configuration, as below.
+Select Suggest > Bad Word in the left menu to display a list page of Bad Word Configuration, as below.

 |image0|